ayaalsabahi/ayaalsabahi.github.io/_projects/8_projects.md

 ## <span style="color: #daa520;"> Design Process </span>

 **Game concept:**

-I created the AI of police ducks and normal ducks of fleeing as well as chasing the player, UI of the game, eating mechanic, and sound design.
+I created the AI of police ducks and normal ducks of fleeing as well as chasing the player, UI of the game, eating mechanism as well as sound design.

 **Core mechanics:**
 Walk around as you eat ducks and collect cool shades and a hat.